 Styleguidist provides two ways to view the documentation.
-You can either generate a static website so you can check your style-guide within source control.
-The other option is to dynamically server the pages from its own node server.
-I typically tend to use the static HTML version, however, the self-hosted server can be useful when you're writing code.
-If the server is up and running you can check that the documentation is updating as you write new code.
+You can either generate a static website so you can commit your style guide within source control as a point in time reference.
+The other option is to dynamically create the documentation and render it using a self-hosted node server.
+I typically tend to use the static HTML version, however, the self-hosted server can be useful when you're writing code to check that the documentation is updating as you write new code.
 To get going with a self-hosted server, run this command:

-If you want to create your documentation as static HTML files so you can ship it with your code within source control, you can use this command:
+If you want to create your documentation as static HTML files so you can ship it with your code, you use this command instead:

 As you can see above, in the left-hand panel, you will see a list of all the components.
 After you click on a component, you will be able to see its associated documentation within the main panel.

-Developers who are new to your codebase can have an easy way to look at a component and get a basic understanding of how they can get it working.
-Another benefit with prop-types is that if you start using them, React Styleguidist will also automatically add their descriptions into the style-guide.
+Style guides are great for new team members.
+Developers who are new to your codebase can have an easy way to look at a component and get a basic understanding of how it works and what it does.
+Happy Coding 🤘